UofMontreal-Multiexpo/uom.dat/README.md

 * A description of the class `TransactionSet`, the dataset `TS_instance`, and what to do with transactions, in the file `transaction_sets.html`.

+* A description of the class `TransactionAnalyzer`, the dataset `TA_instance`, and what to do with transaction analyzers, in the file `transaction_analyzes.html`.

 * A description of the Maximum Cumulative Ratio approach by providing an example of application, in the file `mcr_approach.html`.
 This one also presents the use of functions for classification data management.

 * Explanations with illustrated examples about different types of itemsets, in the file `itemset_mining.html`.